On the south side of Routes US 20 and NY 5, one-half mile west of the village of Waterloo, lies a family-owned

 part of the ownership of the restaurant.
 Longtime summer employees Craig and Becky Adam joined with Gerald

 and Cathy to continue the traditions and high quality food and service for many years to come.
+And in the grand

-nostalgia and great food alive for another 50 years.
+great food alive for another 50 years.

 Throughout the years, the MacDougals have made Mac's Drive-In one of the premier spots to visit in the Finger